awelotta/Lingonary/README.md

 cs465 (user interface design) project at uiuc

+# About Lingonary
+Lingonary is an Android app that helps learners practice a new language through short podcast-style content, a word library, and quizzes.
+It supports one tap from confusion to comprehension: While listening podcasts, tap any word in the time-synced transcript to see meaning inline and save it –no context switch.
+Later, review those words with spaced practice grounded in the original audio.

 Our Main Tasks:
 1) Listen to a podcast
 2) Peek definition and save word